 Being accused of Medicare fraud can be very troubling to a physician or healthcare provider.
-The best way to avoid being accused of Medicare fraud is to carefully review claims submitted to Medicare to ensure that they accurately reflect services or treatments provided.
-It’s important to also keep track of reasons that specific tests or medicines were suggested, in case these services are questioned in the future.
+The best way to avoid being accused of Medicare fraud is to carefully review claims submitted to Medicare to ensure that they accurately reflect the services or treatments provided.
+It’s important to also keep track of reasons that specific tests or medicines were suggested in case these services are questioned in the future.

 Proper bookkeeping is essential when it comes to claims submitted to Medicare.
-You should compile thorough documentation for services provided and money paid for a Medicare claim.
+You should compile thorough documentation for services provided, and money paid for a Medicare claim.
 If you’re not sure about a drug that you prescribed or a test that you referred a patient for, you should report the most conservative information you have to Medicare.

 People cannot be charged with an offense for underbilling Medicare; it only becomes a problem when the system is overcharged.